yabrira/data_innovation_workshop/exercise1.md

 6. Import the Postman request collection by drag-and-dropping the JSON file.
 ![](misc/img/import.png)

+Setup Tip: You can also copy paste the collection and environment via the "Paste Raw Text" tab in Postman's import window.

 ### Prepare cURL requests
 1. Find your workshop source's write key.
 ![](misc/img/write_key.png)